 Normally, at the start of each summer, we invite all of the foster carers in the South East to meet with each other, and with staff and management for an informal lunch, something we feel, helps to enforce the Capstone “family feel” for everyone.
 Also, each year we give all of the carers in the South East the chance to choose a summer activity to enjoy.
 In 2015, our carers chose to go on day trips to Chessington World of Adventure and LEGOLAND – with 150 tickets being purchased for Chessington alone.
 In 2014, outings included the Harry Potter Studio Tour and Thorpe Park.

 On top of this, Capstone South East invites all foster carers in the region to an annual Capstone Party.
-In 2014, it was held at the Tower Hotel overlooking Tower Bridge and staff and carers enjoyed an evening of great food and drinks, entertainment and dancing.
+In 2014, 2015 and 2016 it was held at the Tower Hotel overlooking Tower Bridge and staff and carers enjoyed an evening of great food and drinks, entertainment and dancing.

 At Capstone, we are renowned for our excellent training and support, and offer courses to all foster carers, adult household members / birth children and designated back up / support individuals at our regional offices or other local venues for increased accessibility.
 Feedback from our carers is hugely positive, and attendance is always high for each session.